Public Functions

 FormationTemps.hirano_rotmacro_ft_kernelFunction

 Compute the Fourier transform of the Hirano et al. (2011) rotation+macroturbulence kernel (Eq.
-B12).
+B12) by quadrature integration over the visible stellar disk.

 Arguments: